 After prolonged heroin abuse an individual will become both physically and psychologically dependent upon the drug which makes quitting almost impossible without additional help.
 In addition to altering the structure and function of the brain, continued heroin abuse has serious negative impacts on an individual’s health.
 Addicts often have damaged or collapsed veins from injection, there is a higher risk for bacterial or viral infections, and it can lead to the development of heart infections.
 If you are abusing heroin you may have noticed that you have slowly become more socially isolated from your friends and family, your work performance has slowly been declining, and you may be facing numerous legal problems.
 The good news is that recovery is possible.

-One of the best chances you have for beating a heroin addiction is through the help of an inpatient program that specializes in the treatment of substance abuse and addiction problems.
-A treatment program with experience in treating heroin addiction can help relieve the symptoms of withdrawal during detox and provide you with a number of therapeutic approaches that will help the addict begin to heal.
-Additionally, an inpatient program will provide you with a safe environment away from the stress of everyday life where you can truly focus all of your energy on the recovery process.
+One of the best chances you have for beating a heroin addiction is through the help of an inpatient treatment center that specializes in the treatment and rehab of substance abuse and addiction problems, including heroin.
+A treatment center with experience in treating heroin addiction can help relieve the symptoms of withdrawal during detox and provide you with a number of therapeutic approaches that will help the addict begin to heal.
+Additionally, an inpatient center will provide you with a safe environment during rehab, away from the stress of everyday life where you can truly focus all of your energy on the recovery process.

 Program Philosophy and Benefits

-At Vantage Point we know that no two people are alike and so we make every effort to not only understand, but meet the specific needs of each one of our patients.
+At Vantage Point in Fayetteville, we know that no two people are alike and so we make every effort to not only understand, but meet the specific needs of each one of our patients at our center.
 We are dedicated to providing confidential care in an environment that is designed to promote crisis resolution, positive self-awareness, and personal growth.
 At Vantage Point, we provide a full continuum of care that ranges from acute inpatient treatments to various outpatient treatments.
-Throughout all of our programs our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.
+Throughout all of our center’s programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

 Types of Treatment Offered at Vantage Point

-Upon arriving at Vantage Point, you will meet with a qualified assessment specialist who will conduct a thorough assessment so that we can identify your exact needs and determine your most appropriate level of care.
-The results of this assessment will be used to develop a plan of care that will outline your treatment process for your stay with us.
-The different types of treatment we provide through our inpatient program for heroin addiction include:
+Upon arriving at Vantage Point, you will meet with a qualified assessment specialist who will conduct a thorough assessment so that we can identify your exact needs and determine your most appropriate level of care at our center.
+The results of this assessment will be used to develop a plan of care that will outline your treatment and rehab process for your stay at our center for heroin addiction.
+The different types of treatment and rehab we provide at our center through our inpatient program for heroin addiction include:

-Detoxification: If you come to Vantage Point chemically dependent on heroin you will begin your inpatient stay in our detoxification program.
-The detox program at Vantage Point, with around the clock care, is designed to help remove all toxic substances from your body as safely and effectively as possible.
+Detoxification: If you come to Vantage Point chemically dependent on heroin, you will begin your inpatient stay at our center in our detoxification program.
+The detox program at Vantage Point, with around the clock care, is designed to help remove all toxic substances, including heroin, from your body as safely and effectively as possible.

-Medication management: Medication is often used during detox to help manage some of the unpleasant symptoms of withdrawal.
+Medication management: Medication is often used during detox at our center to help manage some of the unpleasant symptoms of withdrawal.
 Additionally, it may be used to control the symptoms of an existing co-occurring disorder.
-You will work closely with your psychiatrist in order to find a medication that works best for you and it will be consistently monitored throughout your stay with us.
+You will work closely with your psychiatrist during rehab at our center in order to find a medication that works best for you and it will be consistently monitored throughout your stay with us.

-Individual therapy: All of our patients will participate in individual therapy with a qualified therapist at least once per week.
+Individual therapy: All of our patients will participate in individual therapy with a qualified therapist at least once per week while in rehab at our center for heroin addiction.
 However, additional session are available on an as needed basis.
-During individual sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while at the same time getting at the underlying cause for the development of your addiction.
+During individual sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while at the same time getting at the underlying cause for the development of your heroin addiction.

 Group therapy: Group therapy is held on an ongoing basis, meeting multiple times per day.
 These group sessions will cover topics such as developing positive coping skills, exploring emotional disturbances, identifying triggers for using heroin, and relapse prevention.
-Group therapy sessions are also an ideal time for patients to come together to support and learn from one another.
+Group therapy sessions at our center are also an ideal time for patients in rehab to come together to support and learn from one another.

 Continuing Care and Levels of Treatment

-Planning for discharge begins at the time of a patient’s admission into a program.
-By having the discharge planning process started at admission, it allows case managers and care coordinators time to organize future treatment options.
-On the day of discharge, patients will have a final meeting with their treatment team in order to go over the next steps for continued care.
-When patients leave our program they will have in place the ongoing support they need to remain successful with their new found sobriety.
+Planning for discharge begins at the time of a patient’s admission into a program at our center.
+By having the discharge planning process started at admission, it allows case managers and care coordinators time to organize future treatment and rehab options.
+On the day of discharge, patients will have a final meeting with their treatment and rehab team in order to go over the next steps for continued care.
+When patients leave our center, they will have in place the ongoing support they need to remain successful with their new found sobriety.